Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:55 So there is some doubt of whether or not really Python's the top for embedded, but I don't doubt it at all.

-03:18 - Right, there's a lot of people taking those Adafruit things and turning them into kits for people for products for people to like wear.
+03:18 There's a lot of people taking those Adafruit things and turning them into kits for people or products for people to like wear.

-03:26 And then the people that are learning on that are gonna go into, it might go into other embedded jobs.
+03:25 And then the people that are learning on that are going to go into, it might go into other embedded jobs.

 03:33 And I think since Python is faster to develop in, there's a big incentive, I think, for people to use a higher level language and embedded if they can, even in a production level.